Afford-Set/FNF-PsychEngine/README.md

 # Features

 ## Attractive animated dialogue boxes:
 ![](https://user-images.githubusercontent.com/44785097/127706669-71cd5cdb-5c2a-4ecc-871b-98a276ae8070.gif)

 ## Mod Support
-* Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
+* Probably one of the main points of this engine, you can code in `.lua` and `.hx` files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.

+## MP3 Support
+* MP3 files are the main sound files of this engine for `C++` platforms, `HTML5` and `Flash`, replacing `.ogg`.
+* For those who chose this edition of the engine and installed the mod folder, you must convert the sound files.

 ## Atleast one change to every week:
 ### Week 1: